bcdataca/workshop2017/content/post/workshop-description.md

 date = "2017-04-04T10:00:00"
 draft = false
-tags = ["academic", "workshop", "description", "data", "science", "linear", "algebra", "scientific", "computing"] title = "The 2017 IAM Data Science Workshop" math = true summary = """
+tags = ["academic", "workshop", "description", "data", "science", "linear", "algebra", "scientific", "computing"] title = "The 2017 bcdata Data Science Workshop" math = true summary = """
 Continue reading for a full description of the workshop, a list of confirmed speakers and mentors, and a list of useful links.